Browse A-Z

 • Ask your provider about vaginal estrogen creams.

-Once you have not had a period for 1 year, you are no longer at risk of becoming pregnant.
+Once you have not had a period for 1 year, you are no longer able to become pregnant.
 Before that, use birth control to prevent pregnancy.
 Do not use mineral oils or other oils if you use condoms, as these may damage latex condoms or diaphragms.

 Kegel exercises can help with vaginal muscle tone and help you control urine leakage.